ariannamethod/arianna_method_anchor_protocol/README.md

 **Arianna Method Anchor Protocol Engine** is a deliberately compact operating nucleus engineered from Alpine sources to provide a deterministic base for AI workloads.
 It lays the groundwork for hosting multiple agents that communicate through a shared SQLite channel to spark emergent behaviour.

-Those who want to try the new kernel firsthand can visit the Telegram agent **Terminal Agent** at [https://t.me/ariannaterminalagent](https://t.me/ariannaterminalagent).
-Additional screenshots and usage examples will appear there later.

 The agent provides a minimal terminal connected to the same kernel as AMLK.
 It can accept commands, return output, and maintain a shared log with other interfaces.

 Future development of the agent aims to expand its capabilities: we plan to add monitoring, resource management, and other interaction methods.
 Beyond Arianna Method OS, the agent serves as a clean minimalist access point to the new Linux kernel.